 Sriracha Bloody Beer with Chili Sugar Bacon + New Years Resolutions For Beer People

 We do this too often.
 Spinning a resolution in a sacrifice that will ultimately give way to our guilt over lack of follow through.
 It’s not your fault, it’s the resolution.
 You can spend all year giving up coffee, carbs, sugar, or sleeping in, but that’s not what we should focus on at the dawning of a brand new year.
 It’s not supposed to be torture, it’s meant for celebration.
-So don’t put yourself in a culinary time out, or thrown yourself into a debt related guilt prison, give yourself a gift.
+So don’t put yourself in a culinary time out, or throw yourself into a debt related guilt prison, give yourself a gift.
 Grow yourself and your interest.
-Save the torture and regret for lent.
+Save the torture and regret for Lent.
 If you’re a beer person, you’ve got some options.
 But you already knew that, you’re way more creative than those vodka soda people.

 1. Get certified in beer.
 Make it a goal to study hard, read up, and earn yourself a Cicerone Certificate, which is a certification that proves to the world that you actually know beer.
 And if anyone questions you, you will now have the proof you need to silence your opposition.